yooper/open-model/README.md

-open-database-model
+open-model
 ===================

-This is a collection of common database schemas used within projects
+This is a collection of open models for people to re-use.
+This collection has database schemas, geojson and topojson maps of the counties United States.